About & FAQs

 ✍🏽Design & Narrative includes all roles that involve designing systems and solutions in the realm of the games, such as Economy Designer, Game Designer, Gameplay Designer, Level Designer, Narrative Designer, System Designer and User Experience Designer, as well as Design Managers.

 ⚙️General is for the nuts and bolts that hold a studio together.
-In this category, we welcome all other core roles in a studio, such as game translators, accounting and finance roles, lawyers, senior managers, IT & backend engineers, Office Managers & Receptionists, HR specialists, DEI consultants, Personal and Studio Assistants and any other role you can think of – if it’s not on the list elsewhere, this is the category for you.
+In this category, we welcome all other core roles in a studio, such as game translators, accounting and finance roles, lawyers, senior managers, IT & backend engineers, Office Managers & Receptionists, HR specialists, DEI consultants, Accessibility consultants, Personal and Studio Assistants and any other role you can think of – if it’s not on the list elsewhere, this is the category for you.

 🤝🏻Marketing & Community is for any roles that engage with customers and the audience in any way, this might include Campaign Managers, Community Managers, Directors & Assistants, Games Journalists, Games Publishers, Graphic Artists, Marketing Assistants & Managers, PR Managers or Performance Marketing Leads.